A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Classical Map calculations for the UEF and H-plasmas

 \section{Classical Map calculations for the UEF and H-plasmas}

-Although the classical-map method is not as well grounded as the NPA method, the CMap works well for fully ionized plasmas.
-These methods require only the electron density Wigner-Seitz parameter $r_s$, the spin polarization $zeta$ and the physical temperature as inputs.
+Although the classical-map (Cmap) method is not as well grounded as the NPA method for general WDMs, the CMap works well for fully ionized plasmas.
+Furthermore, it provides a very accurate treatment of the UEF and was used to construct a sophisticated e-e XC functional~\cite{prl1} prior to the advent of QMC and PIMC-based XC functionals.
+The method has been successfully applied to calculating XC-energies and pair-distribution functions of reduced dimensional systems that arise in the physics of nano-structures~\cite{prl2,prl3,Jost05,Totsuji09,lfc1-dw19}.
+In fact, since the current NPA code uses the finite-$T$ PDW-XC functional, here we establish that it is adequate for the calculations presented here, using comparisons with the functional of Groth et al.~\cite{GDS17}.

+A major contribution to the Helmholtz free energy $F$ given in Eq.~\ref{Ftot.eqn} is the UEF component $F_{\rm uef}(r_s,\theta)$.
+We calculate $F_{\rm uef}$ using the PDW-XC fit used in the NPA, as well as with the fit formula for $F_{\rm uef}$ given by Groth et al. (GDS-XC) for the two phases, partial-H$^+$ and full-H$^+$.
+The results are presented in Fig.~\ref{Fuef.fig}, and cover a regime of $r_s$ and $T$ such that $1< r_s <8$, and 1 eV $< T < 10$ eV.
+As the stabilization of the fully-ionized H$^+$ plasma against the partially-ionized plasma is largely controlled by the free energy of the UEF, the good agreement between $F_{\rm uef}$ calculated in the NPA using PDW-XC, with that of GDS-XC shows (i) that the Cmap provides a reliable XC functional for these WDM calculations, and (ii) that the identification of two competing plasma states reported here is not likely to be modified by the use of alternative e-e XC-functionals.

+The Cmap for the UEF requires only the electron parameter $r_s$, the spin polarization $\zeta$ and the physical temperature as inputs.
 The spin polarization will be taken as zero, as WDM studies have currently addressed mainly the case $\zeta = 0$.
 However, the capacity to do spin-polarized calculations is important since many giant planets and other astrophysical objects have strong magnetic fields.